 - Cost per query

-The winner is rarely "best quality alone" — it's "best Pareto frontier of quality, cost, and latency for your application."
+The winner is rarely "best quality alone."
+It's "best Pareto frontier of quality, cost, and latency for your application."

 What you'll typically find: